-Retinitis pigmentosa is a congenital inherited condition where there is degeneration of the rods and cones in the retina.
+Retinitis pigmentosa is a genetic condition causing degeneration of the photoreceptors in the retina, particularly the rods.
 There are many different genetic causes.
-Some causes involve isolated retinitis pigmentosa whereas others result in systemic diseases associated with the condition.
+Some causes involve isolated retinitis pigmentosa, while others result in systemic diseases associated with the condition.
 They vary in age at presentation and prognosis.

 Presentation

-The presentation can vary between different underlying causes.
-Family history is very important.
-In most causes the symptoms start in childhood.
+The presentation can vary depending on the underlying cause.
+In most cases, the symptoms start in childhood.

-- Peripheral vision is lost before the central vision.
+- Peripheral vision loss (before the central vision is affected)

-There can be associated narrowing of the arterioles and a waxy or pale appearance to the optic disc.
+There can be a narrowing of the arterioles and a waxy or pale appearance to the optic disc.

 Associated Systemic Diseases